Background pattern

 The use of FERIV in children has not been adequately studied, and therefore, its use is not recommended.

-The total dose of FERIV must be administered in single doses of 100 mg of iron (one vial of FERIV) at a maximum of three times a week.
-However, when clinical circumstances require a rapid supply of iron to the body's deposits, the dosing regimen may be increased to 200 mg of iron at a maximum of three times a week.
+The total dose of FERIV should be administered in a single dose of 100 mg of iron (one FERIV ampoule) up to a maximum of three times a week.
+However, when clinical circumstances require rapid iron supply to the body's deposits, the dosing schedule may be increased to 200 mg of iron up to a maximum of three times a week.
 For more information, see section 6 of this prospectus.

-If you take more FERIV than you should
+If you use more FERIV than you should

-If you are given more FERIV than you should, consult your doctor immediately so that they can apply the necessary treatment.
+If you are administered more FERIV than you should, consult your doctor immediately so that they can apply the appropriate treatment.

-Like all medicines, FERIV can cause side effects, although not everyone will experience them.
+Like all medications, FERIV can cause side effects, although not all people experience them.

-After administration of FERIV, the following side effects have been reported as possible:
+After FERIV administration, the following side effects have been reported:

 Nervous system disorders

-Frequent(affects between 1 and 10 in every 100 people): Temporary changes in taste (particularly metallic taste).
+Frequent(affects between 1 and 10 out of 100 people): Temporary changes in taste (particularly metallic taste).

-Isolated cases: Decreased alertness, sensation of dizziness, confusion.
+Isolated cases: decreased alertness, feeling of dizziness, confusion.

 Cardiac disorders